GitbookIO/repofs/README.md

 fs.write('README.txt', 'My new content', { ref: "dev" })

-// With a specific commit message fs.write('README.txt', 'My new content', { message: "My super commit" })
+// With a specific commit message
+// By default, the message will be "Update <path>" fs.write('README.txt', 'My new content', { message: "My super commit" })
 ```